LinkForty/core/infra/CONTRIBUTING.md

 # Contributing Infrastructure Templates

-Thank you for your interest in contributing infrastructure templates to Link Forty!
+Thank you for your interest in contributing infrastructure templates to LinkForty!
 This guide will help you add support for new cloud platforms and deployment methods.

 ## Overview

 We welcome community contributions for additional infrastructure providers.
-This allows Link Forty users to deploy on their preferred platforms with minimal setup.
+This allows LinkForty users to deploy on their preferred platforms with minimal setup.

 ## Official vs Community Support